Skilletyo/MutantGenZero/README.md

 Also does some virtual dicerolling when it comes to the "Difficulty" Originally scripted to be all in one file, but I lost my patience and separated them.

-Will probably revisit this once I've learned more and add some features Things I'd like to add are as follow:
+Will probably revisit this once I've learned more and add some features, things I'd like to add are as follow:

-An actual GUI with some nice blurred out post-apocalyptic pictures, the ability for the user to input their own text and better threat generation
+An actual GUI with some nice blurred out post-apocalyptic background pictures, the ability for the user to input their own text and better threat generation.